Tlaxcala Mexico: Best Things to Do and Explore

 - Visit the fountain “La teta de abundantia.”
-According to Roman beliefs, if you touch it you will attract prosperity and abundance
+According to Roman beliefs, if you touch it, you will attract prosperity and abundance

 - Attend the equestrian bullfighting festival: During January and February, this spectacle takes place, to access you must buy a ticket ranging from 400 to 800 pesos

-- Buy handicrafts and other items: You can buy various accessories such as watches, t-shirts, mugs, among others in any of its 20 craft and fashion stores
+- Buy handicrafts and other items: You can buy various accessories such as watches, t-shirts, and mugs, among others in any of its 20 craft and fashion stores

-- Stroll through its cobblestone streets: Whether by bike or on foot you can admire its stone facades, murals, and alleys
+- Stroll through its cobblestone streets: Whether by bike or on foot, you can admire its stone facades, murals, and alleys

 - Have fun in the children’s fortress: Children here can enjoy fun activities and amazing games